kdevo/picecold/README.md

 ![logo](.github/logo.png "PiceCold")

-... for transforming your Pi to a cold storage for your bitcoins
+... transforming your Pi to a cold storage for your bitcoins

 ## Requirements
 - Raspberry Pi (Zero, B+, 2 or 3)